cindy-schaller/choa-app-physician/README.md

 Instructions to run our CDC Physician Facing App:
-1. Install Node.JS
+1. Install Node.JS from https://nodejs.org
-2. If on Windows, add the path to Node.JS to your environmental variables
+2. If on Windows, add the path to Node.JS to your environmental variables (this is already done for you if you downloaded and installed the .msi)

-Then install http-server:
+Then install http-server from a terminal window (if on windows, the "Node.js command prompt" is provided as a link during the installation):
-3.  npm install http-server -g
+3.  `npm install http-server -g`

 To run the server execute the following command:
-4.  http-server /path/to/index.html
+4.  `http-server /path/to/index.html`
+5.  local app should now be available at localhost:8080 in your browser

 Below are the requirements to run the SMART Growth Chart components of our app